-"Board of directors" - Board-level oversight should involve members of the board having direct oversight of issues related to freedom of expression and privacy.
-This does not have to be a formal committee, which is required for the executive and management levels, but the responsibility of board members in overseeing company practices on these issues should be clearly articulated and disclosed on the company's website.
+Board of directors - Board-level oversight should involve members of the board having direct oversight of issues related to freedom of expression and privacy.
+This does not have to be a formal committee, but the responsibility of board members in overseeing company practices on these issues should be clearly articulated and disclosed on the company's website.

-Change log - A record that depicts the specific changes in a document, in this case, a terms of service document.
+Change log - A record that depicts the specific changes in a document, in this case, a terms of service or privacy policy document.